MedTech Startup: The Definitive Guide for Founders and Board Members

 Quality

-- QMS development and maintenance
+- Responsible for QMS development and maintenance

 - Often combined with regulatory in early stages